menm/EPA1352-Lab/EPA1352-G14-A3/README.md

 * A3_scenarios_data.csv, which contains the results of the experiments, see EPA1352-G14-A3/data/A3_scenarios_data.csv.
 * A3_dataanalysis.ipynb, which contains the analysis of results of the experiments, see EPA1352-G14-A3/data/A3_dataanalysis.ipynb

+The "notebooks" folder with:
+* A3_datacleaning.ipynb, which contains the data cleaning process and output, see EPA1352-G14-A3/data/A3_datacleaning.ipynb
+* A3_networkx_analysis.ipynb, which contains code for networkX generation and graphing betweenness centrality
+* A3_dataanalysis.ipynb, which contains code for graphing model output
+* these .ipynb files all require various input and give output files, which are documented in the notebooks themselves.

 ## How to Use
 The model can be executed by running either A3_model_run.py.
 For visualisation, model_viz.py should be used.
-However, it is not recommended for the current model setting as it will take enormous computational power.
+For testing it is recommended for the current model setting to reduce number of iterations and runtime as it will take enormous computational power.
-If the setting are edited to less model runs, model_viz.py may be run.

 ###A3_model_run.py
 is used to gather data.
 Several parameters can be adjusted before executing and gathering results.